-- Business Support Manager, Natalie Smith was appointed. - Administration Support, Debra Kiesling was reappointed. - Cultural Advisor, Kiley Nepia continues to provide these services.

-- Communications Manager, Shane Huntley covered on an interim basis. - Engagement Manager, originally part time, is now combined with Communications to create one full time position of Communications and Engagement Manager.
-Kirk McGibbon appointed.
+- Business Support Manager, to which Natalie Smith was appointed. - Administration Support, to which Debra Kiesling was re-appointed. - Cultural Advisory services, which Kiley Nepia continues to provide. - Communications Manager, on a part time basis, which Shane Huntley covered on a fixed term contract. - Engagement Manager was also originally part time, but now the role will be combined with the above Communications role to create one full time position of Communications and Engagement Manager.
+Kirk McGibbon will take up that position in the very near future.

-I am pleased to say that Butch hit the ground running and continues to develop the team, and has made tremendous progress in a wide range of areas including:-
+I am pleased to say that Butch hit the ground running, continues to develop the team, and has made tremendous progress in a wide range of areas including :

-- Working with the board on the implementation of our five year plan, - Reviewing all accounting systems and implementing an alternative accounting platform using the services of a new Accountant (at a very small percentage of the costs we had previously been quoted), - Reviewing all Office systems, and changing them where considered necessary and appropriate

-- Reviewing our IT system and again changing our contracted supplier to provide a more "fit for purpose" system at a much more cost effective rate. - Sourcing significant funding and resources to work through the volumes of archives we have in storage, which will enable us to understand exactly what we have, and to then consider how we can effectively use it.
+- working with the board on the implementation of our five year plan, - reviewing all accounting systems and implementing an alternative accounting platform using the services of a new Accountant (at a very small percentage of the costs we had previously been quoted), - reviewing all Office systems, and changing them where considered necessary and appropriate - reviewing our IT system and again changing our contracted supplier to provide a more "fit for purpose" system at a much more cost effective rate. - Sourcing significant funding and resources to work through the volumes of archives we have in storage, which will enable us to understand exactly what we have, and to then consider how we can effectively use it.
 For example, through the production of a book(s), to portray the Ngāti Apa ki te Rā Tō story.
-This is a huge and very valuable piece of work we are undertaking in partnership with Archives NZ, the Turnbull Library and Te Papa, and is being project managed by Nadine Taylor who is making excellent progress. - Putting in place more effective systems to ensure that all activity we undertake (e.g. wānanga planning and implementation), are undertaken not only within a budget structure, but also ensuring that aspects such as Health & Safety compliance and Liability cover is also in place.
+This is a huge and very valuable piece of work we are undertaking in partnership with Archives NZ, the Turnbull Library and Te Papa, and is being project managed by Nadine Taylor who is making excellent progress.

-Other specific initiatives around the delivery of education programmes, improving communication channels and an overhaul of the membership database are also underway.
+- Putting in place more effective systems to ensure that all activity we undertake (e.g. wānanga planning and implementation), are undertaken not only within a budget structure, but also ensuring that aspects such as Health & Safety compliance and Liability cover is also in place. - Other specific initiatives around the delivery of education programmes, improving communication channels and an overhaul of the membership database are also underway.

-I continue to be amazed with Butch's energy and enthusiasm, his extremely wide network of influential people and acquaintances, and through his knowledge and connections, his ability to source funding to support many of the initiatives he has put in place, including the education strategy, our archives project, economic research and a review of our financial structure, to name just a few.
+I continue to be amazed with Butch's energy and enthusiasm, and his extremely wide network of influential people and acquaintances, and through his knowledge and connections, his ability to source funding to support many of the initiatives he has put in place, including the education strategy, our archives project, economic research and a review of our financial structure, to name just a few.

-We always recognised that if we were to achieve our aspirations going forward, we needed to put in place the support structures to deliver on that.
+We always acknowledged that if we are to achieve our dreams going forward we needed to put in place the support structures to deliver on that.
 I am now a lot happier that with Butch's arrival we have quickly established a strong operating base, and are now making good progress in a number of key areas.

-This has been another productive year too for the advancement of our Cultural initiatives, and Kiley Nepia has again been instrumental in the delivery of these programs.
-As a consequence we have seen a significant lift in the awareness and acknowledgement of Ngāti Apa ki te Rā Tō as an iwi.
+This has been another productive year for the advancement of our Cultural initiatives, and Kiley Nepia has again been instrumental in the delivery of those programs.
+As a consequence we have seen a significant lift in the awareness and acknowledgement of Ngāti Apa Ki Te Rā Tō as an iwi.
 This has been particularly evident in the Rotoiti Lakes region, Marlborough Sounds, Nelson/Golden Bay and in Kawitiri.